stacklane/docs/🗄/Article/models/fields.md

 automatically managed `created` and `modified` timestamp fields.\
 Provisioned size: 8 bytes.\
 To initialize a timestamp field to the current date/time use `init: true`.

+## `geo`

+Geographical point containing both latitude and longitude.\
+Provisioned size: 16 bytes.

+Writing a geo point may be done as either a comma separated string `myModel.location = 'latitude,longitude'`, or as a value object `myModel.location = new MyModelType.location(lat,long)`.

+Reading a geo point always results in a value object with `latitude` and `longitude` properties.

+Valid geo points have latitudes >= -90 and <= 90, and longitudes >= -180 and <= 180.

 # Options {#options}